This flagship program reflects the beauty, wonder and adventure of the youngest country on earth. An experience of a lifetime.

 Note: some highlights above are not in both tours.

 This is optional.
-You can choose to stay longer and complete an internship placement or voluntary service project.
-Please let us know during the registration process.
+You can choose to stay longer and complete a voluntary service project.
+They are primarily in environmental fields.

 A Resume is required to support your application and acceptance cannot be guaranteed.
-All placements are unpaid and commence with a one day seminar about employment relations and work place protocols and standards.
+All placements are unpaid and commence with a one day seminar about volunteering and work place protocols and standards.